SharanSubbu/Vibe_Coded/README.md

-# Vibe_Coded
+# OpenFoam_GUI

-I used chatbots to help me complete these projects.
+A python addon for blender to assist in simulations of OpenFoam